aatakansalar/aatakansalar/README.md

-- 👋 Hi, I’m @aatakansalar
+- Hi, I’m @aatakansalar
-- 👀 I’m interested in MLOps, DevOps, NLP and Deep Learning
+- I’m interested in DevOps, MLOps, NLP and Deep Learning
-- 📫 How to reach me: [a.atakansalar@gmail.com](mailto:a.atakansalar@gmail.com),
+- How to reach me: [a.atakansalar@gmail.com](mailto:a.atakansalar@gmail.com),
 - About Me: [atakansalar.com](https://atakansalar.com)

 <!---